Updated: Nov 26

 We are also thanking Him for changing us into something more.
 When we weather each experience, we also grow more compassionate toward others as a result.
 Our experiences change us, opening our eyes to unique ways in which we can help others.

-With all these thoughts swimming in my head, I pray for God’s wisdom.
+After studying the history behind Thanksgiving, it was time to pray for God’s wisdom.
 “Lord, help me to comprehensibly intertwine your word with the history behind Thanksgiving so my children understand the impact that giving thanks will have in their lives and the lives of others.”

 See more reviews on goodreads.

 #givingthanks#Thanksgiving#beingthankful #thankfulwhilehomeschooling#thankfulfor freedom#Christianhomeschooling#biblicalhomeschooling#thankingGod#homeschoolthankfulness#thankfulness#gratitude#gratefulforhomeschooling#appreciatingeverydayblessings#appreciateGodsgifts